From 6 April 2025: SMP £187.18/week

 Maternity Allowance Eligibility

 “Your payment is based on your average weekly earnings over any 13 weeks in the 66 weeks before your baby is due.
-You can choose your highest-earning 13 weeks (they don’t have to be consecutive) to maximise your allowance” [source: govexplained.co.uk]
+You can choose your highest-earning 13 weeks to maximise your allowance”

 You may qualify if:

-Apply through Jobcentre Plus or GOV.UK uses form MA1 from 26 weeks of pregnancy.
+Apply through Jobcentre Plus or GOV.UK using form MA1 from 26 weeks of pregnancy.

 Understanding Tax and Deductions on Maternity Pay